How to fix the annoying audio delay on your soundbar

 Plug your source into the soundbar instead of the TV

-The best solution, in my opinion, is to re-configure how your devices are connected.
+The best solution, in my opinion, is to re-configure how your soundbar and TV are connected.
 If your Roku is connected to your TV, which then sends audio to your soundbar over HDMI ARC or optical, you’ll have to use the above (often imperfect) solutions to mitigate the delay.
 But if you plug your Roku into the soundbar, then pass video through the soundbar to the TV over HDMI, any delay caused by audio processing will disappear—because your soundbar will wait to send the video to the TV until all its work is done unpacking the audio.
-(This may introduce a video delay instead, if your TV is doing its own processing, like motion smoothing, but you can use the lip sync feature on your soundbar to delay the audio to match.)
+(This may introduce a video delay instead, if your TV is doing its own processing, like motion smoothing, but you can use the lip-sync feature on your soundbar to delay the audio to match.)

-Despite being the ideal solution, I mention this last because it comes with one big downside: most soundbars don’t have many inputs.
+Despite being the ideal audio delay fix, I mention this last because it comes with one big downside: most soundbars don’t have many inputs.
 In fact, most affordable soundbars only have one HDMI In port, which means if you have a Roku, a Blu-ray player, and a game console, you won’t be able to plug them all into the soundbar at the same time (unless you use an HDMI switcher, which just introduces more wires and complexity).
 It also doesn’t work if you use your TV’s smart apps to watch Netflix, or if you watch local channels on an antenna plugged into your TV—in those circumstances, there’s no external box to plug into the soundbar, so you’re forced to route audio to the soundbar over delay-inducing HDMI ARC or optical.

 You can see how such a simple thing gets complicated quickly.
-If you’re lucky, your TV or soundbar will be one of that allows the lip sync feature to adjust in both directions—or at least you’ll have a higher-end soundbar with enough inputs for all your devices.
+If you’re lucky, your TV or soundbar will be one that allows the lip sync feature to adjust in both directions—or at least you’ll have a higher-end soundbar with enough inputs for all your devices.
 If not, you’ll have to play around with the above tweaks to get things close enough.